JAlcocerT/RPi/_posts/2022-09-01-selfhosting-nextcloud.md

 hostname -I
 ```

-To access nextcloud while being out of home, simply [configure your VPN, for example with tailscale](https://jalcocert.github.io/Linux/debian/ubuntu/linux_vpn_setup/), and add the internal Ip address assign by tail scale as shown two commands before.
+To access nextcloud while being out of home, simply [configure your VPN, for example with tailscale](https://jalcocert.github.io/Linux/debian/ubuntu/linux_vpn_setup/), and add the internal Ip address assign by tailscale as shown two commands before.